- 1. Importance of lamp in Hindu Dharma

 Meaning: O Deity of lamp, you are of the form of Bramhan (the absolute truth).
 You are full of radiance.
 You never wither.
 Please bestow me health and good progeny and please fulfill my wishes.

 Agni Puran clearly states that only oil or Ghee (clarified butter) be used in the lamp meant for puja and no other combustible substance.
-Let us see the difference between the the lamp in which Ghee is used and the one with oil.
+According to the Science of spirituality the lamp with clarified butter is more sattvik (spiritually pure) as compared to lamp in which oil is used.
+This is an important aspect which we will try to understand in details.
+So let us see the difference between the the lamp in which Ghee is used and the one with oil.

 According to yogic path of Kundalini Yog there are seven principle chakras or energy centers in the human being.
 These chakras influence practically every aspect of human being including physical body, mind and intellect.
 The oil lamp is effective in purification of Muladhar and Swadhishthan Chakra only to certain extent but the ghee lamp purifies Manipur and Anahat chakras to a significant extent.

 Just as there are seven chakras in the human body, there are paths for the flow of vital energy (chetana).
 These are called as Nadis or channels.
 The three principle nadis are Chandra nadi (Moon channel), Surya nadi (Sun channel) and Sushumna nadi.
 When Chandra nadi is active the person perceives coolness.
 The activation of Surya nadi imparts energy to the person.
 The Sushumna nadi is activated when the person starts progressing spiritually.
 The oil lamp activates the Surya nadi of the person while ghee lamp activates only that nadi which is essential to the worshipper in a particular action.